Rade Korda: Chetniks in Serbia

 At the beginning of World War II in Yugoslavia, Korda organized and led a detachment of Serbs in Bare (near Sjenica) to protect their villages from newly-established pro-Croat and pro-Albanian authorities in Sjenica under the command of Major Miloš Glišić.
 His authority was recognized by the Government of National Salvation in Serbia, to whom he reported on 26 April that his attempts to establish good relations with Muslims failed; they had killed one of his men the day before.

 During the 1941 uprising in Montenegro, Korda was a commander of the rebel forces.
 At the beginning of September 1941 Korda killed Šukra Pilica, commander of Muslim militia in the hamlet of Zaklopača in Bare, Sjenica.

 In November 1941, after the rebellion was suppressed, Korda was elected regional commander and later established and commanded the Giljevo Chetnik Detachment.
 During November there was heavy fighting between Korda's and local Muslim troops.
 On November 11, Italians noted than houses were burnt down, 600 people lost their homes and significant destruction of crops.
 According to some sources, Korda received the rank of Chetnik voivode.
+On February 23, Korda started revenge and robbery attack on Muslim village Borišiće.
+All 24 houses in the village were razed and 8 villagers were killed.
 In April 1942, the Muslim militia from Bijelo Polje repeatedly attacked forces under Korda; he did not respond to the attacks, in accordance with an order from Major Glišić in Raška (under whose command he was at the time).
+Korda's troops in villages of Zahumsko, Vrbnica and Tutiće were attacked on May 19 and in Korito on May 22 by Muslim Militia, but Chetniks successfully repelled these attacks.